 Should everyone have their APOE genotype tested?

 No, the test is not intended to be used to screen the general population.
-It is intended to be used in very specific situations to give a health practitioner additional information.
-The majority of people have APOE e3.
-Most of the people with other APOE combinations will never develop APOE-associated late onset AD.
+It is intended to be used in very specific situations to give a healthcare practitioner additional information.
+The association of APOE's e4 allele with AD arose as part of the Framingham Heart study to evaluate genetic risk factors related to cardiovascular health.

 Is there a reason to test for APOE genotype more than once?